 Created to respond to a fuel crisis.
 Inspired by the genius of Alec Issigonis with over 5,500,000 produced over forty years.
 It is a car of legend, of fashion, of sporting fame.
-It was voted European car of the 20th century.
 A genuine world icon.

 The talk explores the background to its development, the challenges addressed and the personalities involved, using illustrations from our very own Museum archives.

 It is about Britain casting aside the hum drum and forging an entirely new motoring concept that led the world.
 The Mini is part of our nation's heritage.
 Let us take you back to those days and celebrate the little car that redefined the cars we drive today.

 'The Most Beautiful Car in the World' the Jaguar E-Type

 As one of its series of History Talks, the British Motor Museum present 'The Most Beautiful Car in the World' with Jaguar Daimler Heritage Trust.

 This is the story of the Jaguar E-type and the impact it made on the society of the sixties and seventies.
 Designed by Malcolm Sayer and built at Jaguar Cars' Browns Lane factory in Coventry it was introduced to an astonished world at the Geneva Motor Show in March 1961 and took the motoring world by storm.
 Its commercial success, its sporting and competition success, its recognition as a design icon of the century and its lasting appeal to motoring enthusiasts right up to the present day are all part of the story of this unique and beautiful motor car.